 X-rays use a small dose of radiation to create pictures of the inside of the body.
-X-rays can be taken of any part of the body.
-They are especially good for looking at injuries to bones.
+Bone imaging helps doctors:

 - Find an infection, especially pneumonia

 - Diagnose heart and large blood vessel problems

 An X-ray uses radiation to make images.
 The low levels of radiation from a single X-ray will not affect most people.
 A lead shield may be placed on parts of your body that are not being X-rayed.
 This will help reduce your exposure to radiation.If you are pregnant or think you may be pregnant, then talk to your doctor before the X-ray.
 Radiation may be harmful to developing babies.

 Before your X-ray is taken, you may be asked to remove jewelry and put on a hospital gown.

 The X-ray device will be placed over the part of your body being studied.
 You will be asked to remain as still as possible while the images are taken.
 The X-ray device will send X-rays through your body.
 The X-rays will be captured on the other side of your body by a computer or on film.